 MLflow Tracking is an open-source API for live logging of parameters, metrics, and metadata when running a machine learning code.
 It provides valuable information and visibility that enables you to monitor the progress of the training process and take action if necessary.
 DAGsHub provides an MLflow Tracking server with each project so that you can log experiment information with MLflow, directly to the Experiment Tab.

-When you create a repository on DAGsHub, an MLflow server will be automatically created and connected to the repository.
-Your project's MLflow tracking server will be located at:
+When you create a repository on DAGsHub, a remote tracking server is automatically created and configured with the repository.
+The repository's MLflow tracking server will be located at:

 The server endpoint can also be found under the ‘Remote’ button:

 When you define DAGsHub's MLflow server as the remote server, the output of the run will be added to the Experiment Tab.

 Start by installing the MLflow python package in your virtual environment using pip:

 Then, you will import MLflow to our python module using